wearablebp/wearablebp.github.io/index.md

 datatable: true
 ---

 Welcome to the <b>wearablebp.github.io</b> !
 This website accompanies our Systematic Review on Wearable BP.
-The goal of this website is to make sense of and reduce the large heterogeneity in Wearable BP literature.
+The goal of this website is to allow researchers to understand the state of WearableBP by providing an array of tools for search and statistics that account for the large heterogeneity in Wearable BP literature.
 Here, you can find:

 <ul>
 	<li> <a href="{{site.baseurl}}/search/">Search</a>: search tool for studies included and excluded in systematic review </li>